Axstoria/Axstoria-Software/Docs/testing_policy.md

 ### What to test?
 Every functionnality and features inside the game are concerned by the integration tests and must be done with the utmost care.

+### Code Coverage

+The Code Coverage for Integration tests should aimed to be at 80% for all modules.

 ## End-to-end test
 End-to-end test will be used for the versionning of the software between the dev and main branch.